threedee003/threedee003.github.io/_posts/2024-04-01-diffusion-policy.md

 #### Inferencing strategy
 Now to use the trained model to generate actions:
 * Load the saved model into your GPU system.
-(CPU will do it very very slow :turtle:)
+(CPU will do it very very slow)
 * Collect the sequence of observation from cameras and pass it into the resnets and get the concatenated observation vector.
 Keep it.
 * Now sample a Gaussian noise, using equation 15 use the observation vector to pass it into the denoising model for $k = T, T-1, ...., 1, 0$ iterations to completely denoise the Gaussian to get the final action sequence $A_t^0$.
 * Now comes an interesting part where the authors have taken $T_o$ observations at time (not diffusion step !!!!) $t$ to predict a long sequence denoted by $T_p$ called prediction horizon and executed only a part of it $T_a$ called action execution horizon.
 This has enabled the model to adapt to sudden